ami-iit/ironcub-mk1-software/README.md

 - [BlockFactory](https://github.com/robotology/blockfactory).
 - [matlab-whole-body-simulator](https://github.com/ami-iit/matlab-whole-body-simulator).

 **Note:** the lowest suppported Matlab version is `R2021b`, and the lowest supported Gazebo version is `v.8`.
-For controllers use Simulink library blocks from `matlab-whole-body-simulator`, the lowest supported Matlab version is `R2022b`.
+For controllers that use Simulink library blocks from `matlab-whole-body-simulator`, the lowest supported Matlab version is `R2022b`.

 The **highly recommended** way for installing all this dependencies (but Matlab and Gazebo) is to use the [robotology-superbuild](https://github.com/robotology/robotology-superbuild), making sure to enable the `ROBOTOLOGY_ENABLE_DYNAMICS` and `ROBOTOLOGY_USES_GAZEBO` CMake options.

 A quick way to install the dependencies is via [conda package manager](https://docs.conda.io) which provides binary packages for Linux, macOS and Windows of the software contained in the robotology-superbuild.
 Relying on the community-maintained [`conda-forge`](https://conda-forge.org/) channel and also the `robotology` conda channel.

 Please refer to [the documentation in `robotology-superbuild`](https://github.com/robotology/robotology-superbuild/blob/7d79a44e90fbcedf137ab6c5c1d83b943d6e6839/doc/conda-forge.md) to install and configure a conda distribution.
 Then, once your environment is set, you can run the following command to install the required dependencies.